fedora-infra/fedora-messaging/docs/quick-start.rst

 limited to about 50 megabytes in size, so if your application cannot handle the message throughput messages will be automatically discarded once you hit this limit.
-Secondly, queues that are set to be durable (in other words, not exclusive or auto-deleted) are automatically deleted after approximately an hour.
+Secondly, queues that are set to be durable (in other words, not exclusive or auto-deleted) are automatically deleted if they have no consumers after approximately an hour.

 If you need more robust guarantees about message delivery, or if you need to publish messages into Fedora's message broker, contact the Fedora